Milnor fibre boundary of a non-isolated surface singularity: Double suspensions

-It is important to note that, as explained in the Introduction of \cite{BMN}, $\Phi'\circ r:\tilde{X}\to U^3$ obtained this way is only an isomorphism above $U^3-\{x=y=0\}$, and not above $U^3-\{0\}$.
-In particular, the Milnor fiber of $f$ is not lifted diffeomorphically under this modification (it is blown up in the intersection points of $F_{\epsilon,\delta}$ with the $z$--axis).
+The composed map $\phi'\circ \psi:\tilde{X}\to U^3$ serves for the modification $r$.
+Nevertheless, we wish to say here a word of warning.
+Usually we require that $r$ is an isomorphism above the complement of the singular locus of $V_f$.
+As it is explained in the Introduction of \cite{BMN}, or can be verified using the definitions, $\phi'\circ \psi$ fails to be an isomorphism above the union of $Sing(V_f)$ with the $z$--axis (because of the blow ups of the infinite near $z$--axis during the modification $\phi'$, as pull back of $\phi$).
+For example, the Milnor fiber of $f$ is not lifted diffeomorphically under this modification: it is blown up at its intersection points with the $z$--axis.
 Nevertheless, as the boundary $\partial F_{\epsilon,\delta}$ has no intersection points with the $z$--axis provided that $\delta\ll\epsilon$, this modification serves in this procedure as a genuine embedded resolution.

+The above strategy leads to a combinatorial algorithm in two steps.
+In {\it Step 1} one determines the embedded resolution graph $\G(f',g'):=\Gamma(\bfc^2,f'g')$ (with the additional property mentioned in (2) above), but now weighted with both multiplicities $(m_v(f'),m_v(g'))$ of $f'$ and $g'$.
+In {\it Step 2} we determine the `towers' similarly as in \cite{BMN}, eventually constructed in a different order, or with extra blow ups.
+In the concrete examples below we will indicate the differences with \cite{BMN}.
+Then, one reads from the `towers' the graph $\gc$ of $(f,g)$.
+This appears as a `modified cover' of $\Gamma(f',g')$.

+The following facts might be helpful in the construction of the above `modified cover' of graphs.

+The non--arrowhead vertices of $\gce$ cover the non-arrowhead vertices of $\G(f',g')$ as follows.
+Fix $w\in \calw(\G(\bfc^2,f'g'))$.
+If $m_w(f')$ is even, {\it and} all the $f'$--multiplicities of the adjacent vertices are even, then $w$ is covered by 2 non-arrowhead vertices.
+In all other cases it is covered by only one vertex.
+This structure follows closely the structure and the position of the strict transform of $f$ in the resolution towers as it is described in section 3.5 of \cite{BMN}.

+The $(0,1)$ arrowheads of $\G(f',g')$ are covered by $(1;0,1)$--arrowheads of $\gc$.
+If a non-arrowhead $w$ supports such an arrowhead in $\G(f',g')$, and $m_w(f')$ is even, then it is covered by two arrowheads, otherwise only by one.
+Geometrically this is the only place where the strict transform of $g$ plays a role.